rocky-linux/documentation/docs/books/learning_ansible/01-bases.md

 There are two main configuration files:

-* The main configuration file `ansible.cfg` where stand commands, modules, plugins, and ssh configuration;
+* The main configuration file `ansible.cfg` where the commands, modules, plugins, and ssh configuration reside;
-* The client machine management inventory file `hosts` where are declared the clients, and groups of clients.
+* The client machine management inventory file `hosts` where the clients, and groups of clients are declared.

-As we installed previously Ansible with pip, those files doesn't exist.
+As we installed Ansible with `pip`, those files do not exist.
 We will have to create them by hand.

-An example of the `ansible.cfg` is given here: https://github.com/ansible/ansible/blob/devel/examples/ansible.cfg and an exemple of the `hosts` file here: https://github.com/ansible/ansible/blob/devel/examples/hosts.
+An example of the `ansible.cfg` [is given here](https://github.com/ansible/ansible/blob/devel/examples/ansible.cfg) and an example of the `hosts` [file here](https://github.com/ansible/ansible/blob/devel/examples/hosts).

 ```
 $ sudo mkdir /etc/ansible